How Could a Good God Allow Evil and Suffering?

 There may be a God who is all powerful.

 But there cannot be a God who is all good and all powerful, because such a God could not allow such evil and suffering as we see in this world.

-Rabbi Harold Kushner wrote the New York Times best-seller, Why Do Bad Things Happen to Good People?
-He concluded God is all good but not all powerful.
+Rabbi Harold Kushner wrote the New York Times best-seller, When Bad Things Happen to Good People he concluded God is all good but not all powerful.
 Kushner said, “It’s too difficult even for God to keep cruelty and chaos from claiming their innocent victims.”